 It’s no fun to fail to raise a round, but at least almost nobody will know about it.
 If you fail to raise from the crowd, it’s a public failure.
 (We’re here to help – 100% of Republic campaigns to date have met their fundraising goals).

 $1M per year limit

 As of July 2017, the regulations allow startups to raise a maximum of $1.07M in equity crowdfunding every 12 months.

 Commission on raised capital

-Funding platforms that enable you to raise from the crowd will take a commission on the raised capital, ranging from 5% to 15% (Republic takes 6% of cash raised + 2% of securities sold during campaign).
-But keep in mind that you get value in return – the platform’s network, mentorship and support in marketing and legal.
+Funding platforms that enable you to raise from the crowd will take a commission on the raised capital, ranging from 5% to 15% (Republic takes 6% of cash raised + 2% of securities sold during your campaign).
+But keep in mind that you get value in return – the platform’s network, mentorship and marketing and legal support.

 Pros of raising from VCs & angels

 Option to be stealth

 For some startups, it’s more strategic to stay stealth, and raising from individual investors or firms allows them to keep their publicity to a minimum.

 You get social proof from a successful VC raise, especially from a top-name firm.
 It shows your ability to close big deals, and it can help in securing partnerships and future funding.